mlcommons/logging/mlperf_logging/rcp_checker/README.md

 This consists of testing whether a submission does not converge statistically faster than the reference.

-RCPs are loaded from directory mlperf_logging/rcp_checker/1.0.0/*.json
+For training, RCPs are loaded from directory mlperf_logging/rcp_checker/training_2.0.0/*.json

-The RCP checker supports only the 1.0.0 version.
+The RCP checker supports only the 1.0.0 version onwards.
+The current training version is 2.0.0.

 ## Usage